Identified function of "mystery protein" that kills brain cells in patients with Parkinson's disease | ExBulletin

 Identified function of “mystery protein” that kills brain cells in patients with Parkinson’s disease

-Studies published in Nature Communications Today (Wednesday, February 10), we present compelling new evidence of what an important protein called α-synuclein actually does in neurons in the brain.
+Studies published in Nature Communications Today, it presents compelling new evidence of what an important protein called α-synuclein actually does in neurons in the brain.

 Dr. Juliana Fusco, Research Fellow and Lead Author of the Treatise at St. John’s College, University of Cambridge, said: “This study may reveal more information about this debilitating neurodegenerative disease that can make people unable to walk or talk.
-To cure Parkinson, first of all, all We need to understand the function of α-synuclein, a protein found in the human brain.
+To treat Parkinson’s disease, first of all, everyone We need to understand the function of α-synuclein, a protein present in the brain.
 This study is an important step towards that goal. “

 The disease mainly affects people over the age of 60 and worsens in a few years, but early-onset Parkinson’s disease can also occur in younger people.